RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 # Welcome to my portfolio.

 I'm a Strong Data Analytics professional (Data Architect) with a Master of Science - MS focused in Data Science from Bellevue University.
-As part of MS Program, I have specialized in Machine Learning, Data Mining, Exploratory Data Analysis, Visualization, Python and Big Data.
+As part of MS Program, I have specialized in Machine Learning, Data Mining, Exploratory Data Analysis, Visualization, Python R and Big Data.

 I’m looking forward to apply various techniques of the power of Artificial Intelligence, Machine Learning  and Big Data on Predictive Reporting and Analytics / AI projects, machine learning, and applications of data science.